 The personal property schedules value businesses' furniture, fixtures and equipment as well as inventory that are taxable by law.
-Business vehicles located within the appraisal district boundaries are also valued.
+Business vehicles located within the appraisal district boundaries are also valued unless used for personal and business use in such case one vehicle is allowed a complete exemption.

 Business personal property values are derived from several sources.
 Business owners are required by Texas law to render their business personal property each year.
 Rendered values are used on business personal property if the value is reasonable for the type of business and is within acceptable ranges when compared with the Property Tax Division or Marshall and Swift personal property schedules or locally developed schedules for the type of business rendered.
-If the rendered value is not considered acceptable, PTD, Marshall and Swift, or local schedules are used to estimate a value.
+If the rendered value is not considered acceptable; PTD,

+Marshall and Swift, or local schedules are used to estimate a value.
 Values on all business personal property not rendered are established from the above schedules for the type of business being valued.
 Depreciation is determined by the age of the property and its expected life.
 Schedules are available in the appraisal district office.